nickvaras/rosbridge-websocket-examples/python/README.md

 ``python driver_use_example.py``

-Other than Python, it only requires the ws4py websocket library to be installed: pip install ws4py' or see: https://ws4py.readthedocs.io/en/latest/sources/install/
+Other than Python, it only requires the ws4py websocket library to be installed:
+`pip install ws4py` or see: <https://ws4py.readthedocs.io/en/latest/sources/install/>